brunopamplona/streaming-mmm/README.md

 # streaming-mmm
-Media Mix Model com decomposição de contribuição por canal, curva de saturação, budget optimization.
-Dataset sintético de plataforma de streaming brasileira.
+Media Mix Model with channel contribution decomposition, saturation curves, and budget optimization.
+Using synthetic dataset based on a Brazilian streaming platform.